 Yet, it also helps to have awareness of some of the constraints, psychedelic healing poses.

-A second restriction of psychedelic healing, with regards to psychological improvement is that the drugs allow to bypass the ego and it’s defence mechanisms.
+A second restriction of psychedelic healing, with regards to psychological improvement, is that the drugs allow bypassing of the ego and its defence mechanisms.

 An essential milestone within the science of psychology was Freud’s premise of the ego’s defence mechanisms.

-Accordingly the ego, in an unconscious process, applies a set of tools (i.e. denial, suppression, projection), which ensure that overwhelmingly upsetting emotions or thoughts are averted.
+Accordingly the ego, in an unconscious process, applies a set of tools (i.e. denial, suppression, projection).
+Which ensures that overwhelmingly upsetting emotions or thoughts are averted.
 This in turn allows us to navigate our day-to-day, without feeling in constant crisis mode.

-On one side, because of this demarcation, Freud was able to link psychological disorders in persons to disturbing thoughts or emotions.
-Likewise, on the other side, he inferred that working with those suppressed thoughts and feelings held the potential to psychological healing.
+On one side, Freud was able to link psychological disorders in persons to disturbing thoughts or emotions.
+On the other side, he inferred that working with those suppressed thoughts and feelings held the potential for psychological healing.
 (Vaillant, 1992)

-In my hallucinogenic state, I was able to access a traumatic experience I had in a pet shop, as a seven year old, which since, I had long forgotten.
+In my hallucinogenic state, I was able to access a traumatic experience I had in a pet shop, as a seven-year-old, which I had long forgotten.
 Too small to see what the older kids were gushing about, upon being lifted up, I suddenly came eye to eye with my first tarantula.
-Being up-close and only separated by the glass of the terrarium it was sitting against, the sight of the animal shook me to the core.
-I tried to wiggle myself out of the hands that held me up close against the glass, a probably perfectly natural reaction, but without success and to the utter bemusement of the person holding me up.
+Being up close and only separated by the glass of the terrarium it was sitting against, the sight of the animal shook me to the core.
+I tried to wiggle myself out of the hands that held me up close against the glass, a probably perfectly natural reaction.
+But without success and to the utter bemusement of the person holding me up.

-Dealing with ego is an essential part in bringing about psychological growth though.
+Dealing with ego is an essential part of bringing about psychological growth though.
 Consequently, when it is blocked during the hallucinogenic experience, most of the psychological growth process is excluded.
 (Cortright, 1997)